 Trendy pattern and classic styling go hand-in-hand with our fashionable Lindy Empire Valance.
-This unique screen-printed motif shows off a lively color palette in Black, Cerulean, Gray, Navy, or Red.
+This lively screen-printed motif shows off colors Black, Gray, Navy, or Red.
 Create a masterpiece by layering our Lindy Rod Pocket Panels beneath.
 Now you're stylin'!

 Visit the Related Products tab to view the complete Lindy Collection and to request fabric swatches.
 For tips on how to measure your windows, check out the Diagrams tab.
 See the Description tab for more product information.

 Featuring: This 3-scoop lined Empire Valance is mounted on a continental rod, and displayed on a 40” wide window.

 This style is an RLF Home original design.

 - Related Products

 - The Empire Valance is styled with scoops, bells, jabots, and a rod pocket.
 The scoops are the shaped swag sections, the bells separate the scoops, the jabots are the long side sections, and the rod pocket carries the curtain rod.